NEC μPD7220: Details

 GKS was available on CP/M and MS-DOS systems and formed the basis of early 1980s CAD platforms on otherwise limited hardware platforms.

 A few years after its introduction, one journalist said "The 7220 GDC chip is a component that even some of NEC's competitors have found too good to pass up."

 When the Apple Lisa was announced in 1983, the press raised questions on why the popular 7220 was not used.

 Bruce Daniels pointed out that the Lisa primarily used raster graphics (known as bitmap graphics at the time), which could be implemented with less expensive hardware support.
 Instead, graphics primitives were written in software.
 Development manager Wayne Rosing added that although the team knew about the 7220, it was not quite available when the design began.
 There were also restrictions on when the display memory could be accessed: only during certain times in the vertical refresh cycle.

-IBM PC compatible variants of NEC µPD7220 are using ISA bus.
+IBM PC compatible variants of NEC μPD7220 use the ISA bus.